Diversity, Equity & Inclusion at UNC Schools

 For centuries, American universities were exclusively white and male from its students to its faculty and leadership.
-Today, African American, Women and other minoritized groups are increasingly present amongst university graduates and cross university leadership, despite representation being the most it's ever been in higher education, universities still continue to significantly fall short mirroring the same issue of national infrastructure as a whole.
-Diversity, Equity and Inclusion stem from civil rights movements in the 1960s and became the focus for many student protests and the multicultural movement in the 1970s.
-Reappearing during the racial justice movement in 2020 through racial reckoning and pledges, the purpose for Diversity Equity and Inclusion is to go beyond physical representation.
+Today, African American, women and other minoritized groups are increasingly present amongst university graduates and cross university leadership.
+Despite representation being the most it's ever been in higher education, universities still continue to significantly fall short mirroring the same issue of national infrastructure as a whole.
+Diversity, Equity and Inclusion (DEI) stem from civil rights movements in the 1960s and became the focus for many student protests and the multicultural movement in the 1970s.
+Reappearing during the racial justice movement in 2020 through racial reckoning and pledges, the purpose for DEI is to go beyond physical representation.
 DEI aims for diversity in educational curriculum, policy, and leadership; reflecting true U.S. demographics and promoting a just democracy.

 Diversity, Equity, and Inclusion (DEI) refers to a set of principles and practices aimed at creating fair, respectful, and inclusive environments.
 DEI efforts seek to acknowledge and address systemic inequities, promote equitable opportunities and representation, and create spaces where every individual can thrive and be reflected regardless of their age, race, religion, ethnicity, gender, sexual orientation, and mental or physical ability.